hack3d/stockanalyses-database/README.md

 | V1002 | Start event tracking. |
 | V1003 | End event tracking. |

 ## Versioning
-On production we will be use flyway in version 5.0.3 for database migration from development stage to production.
+I can't find a solution that fits our needs for database migration and versioning we will do it by hand.